2016-2017 Distinguished Associate Professors

 Cal Newport is an Associate Professor of Computer Science at Georgetown University.
 In addition to studying the theoretical foundations of our digital age, Newport also writes about the impact of these technologies on the world of work.
 His most recent book, Deep Work, argues that focus is the new I.Q. in the modern workplace and that the ability to concentrate without distraction is becoming increasingly valuable.
 He previously wrote So Good They Can’t Ignore You, a book which debunks the long-held belief that “follow your passion” is good advice, and three popular books of unconventional advice for students.

 Deep Work was a Wall Street Journal Business Bestseller, an Amazon Best Business Book selection for January 2016, and 800-CEO-READ’s Best Business Book of the Week.
-Since publication, it received praise in the New York Times Book Review, The Wall Street Journal, The Economist, and The Guardian.
+Since publication, it received praise in the New York Times Book Review (new window), The Wall Street Journal (new window), The Economist (new window), and The Guardian (new window).

 Department of English